 The project’s need was the creation of a space that houses office and laboratory units to be rented out as well as a mobile structure to be moved to different locations as needed.
 At this point, building types with a simple construction process and the opportunities in regards to İzmir’s location were researched.

 The proximity of the site to the port was turned into an opportunity, as the second-hand containers were placed on an existing infrastructure belonging to an old building that was torn down.
-The construction’s carbon footprint was hence reduced as none of the materials.
+The construction’s carbon footprint was hence reduced as none of the materials, other than the outer shell of the building, were produced anew.

 When redefining the needs of the project, we evaluated the design process of Container Park as well as other buildings within the masterplan with the client.
 At this point, all stakeholders from the client’s team that could contribute to the project were brought together.
 Throughout the process, Turkey’s eight leading technoparks were visited.
 Interviews were held with administrative staffs and researchers.
 Positive and negative aspects of existing Technoparks were examined, leading to a “lessons learnt” list that was used as a primary resource for the design process.
 The digital and spatial equipment within research campuses abroad were examined in conjunction with field research.